commercetools/sphere-node-product-csv-sync/README.md

 row 5: 1st variant of product in row 4
 ```

-Non requiresd base attributes
+Non required product attributes
 - slug
-- sku
 - metaTitle
 - metaDescription
 - metaKeywords

-> The slug is actually required by SPHERE.IO, but will be generated out of the `name` column if not provided.
+> The slug is actually required by SPHERE.IO, but will be generated for the given default language out of the `name` column if not provided.

+Non required variant attributes
+- sku

 ### Localized attributes

-The following attributes can be localized:
+The following product attributes can be localized:
 - name
 - description
 - slug

-> And any custom attribute of type `ltext`
+> Further any custom attribute of type `ltext` can be filled with several language values.

 Using the command line option `--language`, you can define in which language the values should be imported.

-Further it is allowed to define for each language an own column:
+Multiple languages can be imported by defining for each language an own column with the following schema:
 ```
 productType,name.en,name.de,description.en,description.de,slug.en,slug.de
 myType,my Product,mein Produkt,foo bar,bla bal,my-product,mein-product
 ```

+> <attribute name>.<language>

 #### Tax Category